 IT project management is the oversight of the many processes involved in various IT project phases.
 Common IT projects include cyber security initiatives, software upgrades and changes to network infrastructure.
 Small projects may take only a few weeks to complete, while larger projects can take months or even years.

 IT project managers create and monitor project plans, assign duties and roles to team members and generally work to keep projects on deadline.
 Good IT project management is also critical because hiccups and changes can suddenly occur frequently in this industry.
 With a consistent and reliable project management lifecycle, you'll solve problems quickly and efficiently.

 The IT project lifecycle is the standard path of an IT project.
 It usually consists of the following five phases:

 Some project team members will be involved at every stage, while others will be involved more sporadically.
 Project managers make sure every phase involves the right people and tools.
-Identifying these key roles is a crucial component of successful IT projects and a process that can take a significant amount of time.
+Identifying these key roles is a crucial component of successful IT projects.

 The identification phase is where IT projects are born.
 At this starting point, project sponsors evaluate a potential project or proposal initiated within an organization or from a client.

-A project sponsor is the person or group that provides the financial resources for the project, according to the Project Management Book of Knowledge (PMBOK).
+A project sponsor is the person or group that provides the financial resources for the project, according to the Project Management Book of Knowledge.
 Sometimes, the project sponsor is the organization requesting a project.
-Other times, IT projects are proposed to third party sponsors like universities and large enterprises focused on IT projects.
+Other times, IT projects are proposed to third-party sponsors like universities and large enterprises.

 During the identification phase, sponsors review the basic information about a project, including:

-The project manager’s primary goal during the initiation phase is to create a project charter.
-This important document provides a high level framework for the project, including:
+A project manager’s primary goal during the initiation phase is to create a project charter.
+This important document provides a high-level framework, which: